 gurasikhaa kee ghaal thai piee jin har naam dhiaavaa ||

 The works of the Guru's Sikhs, who meditate on the Naam, are approved.

 jin(h) naanak satigur poojiaa tin har pooj karaavaa ||2||

 Those who worship the True Guru, O Nanak - the One causes them to be worshipped in turn. ||2||

 gurasikhaa man har preet hai har naam har teree raam raaje ||

-The Guru's Sikh keeps the Love of the Lord, and the Name of the Lord, in his mind.
-He loves You, O Lord, O Lord King."
+The Guru's Sikh keeps the Love of the One, and the Naam of the One, in his mind.
+He loves You, O Ik Onkar, O Oneness."